Zjx402/Kea2/README.md

 - [Appium](), [Hypium]()
 - Any GUI testing tools

-> Kea4Fastbot is a successor of [Kea](https://github.com/ecnusse/Kea) inspired by many valuable insights, advices and lessons shared by several experienced industrial practitioners.
+> Kea4Fastbot is a successor of [Kea](https://github.com/ecnusse/Kea) inspired by many valuable insights, advices and lessons from experienced industrial practitioners.
 Kea itself is a GUI testing tool based on the idea of [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing) for finding functional (logic) bugs in mobile apps, in addition to crashing bugs.
 Kea is built on top of [DroidBot](https://github.com/honeynet/droidbot) and supports Android and HarmonyOS.